anviljs/anvil.headers/README.md

-## Anvil Headers Plugin
+## Anvil Headers Extension

-This plugin enables tokenized header files to get prepended after minimization steps (and also saves you from having to type the same copyright crap at the top of each file).
+Enables tokenized header files to get prepended after minimization steps (and also saves you from having to type the same copyright crap at the top of each file).

 ## Installation